 Ten enthusiastic teens completed this summer's program.
-Teens ranged in age from incoming freshman to graduating seniors and came from all over Austin to participate in: *Team Service Day *Orientation & Training (4 days) *FIve Team Huddles *Training to become Activity Leads *Team Fundraising Project Over the summer, 52 LHH activities were co-led or led by Teen Leaders.
-They also helped with service fairs, Whole Foods Kids Club, and volunteered behind the scenes.
-These kids volunteered a total of 535 hours over the summer and 7 received the Presidential Service Award!
+Teens ranged in age from incoming freshman to graduating seniors and came from all over Austin to participate in: *Team Service Day *Orientation & Training (4 days) *FIve Team Huddles *Training to become Activity Leads *Team Fundraising Project Over the summer, 52 activities were co-led or led by Teen Leaders.
+They also helped with service fairs, the Whole Foods Kids Club, and volunteered behind the scenes.
+These kids volunteered a total of 535 hours over the summer and seven of them received the Presidential Service Award!

-Our 2015 teen pilot program brought in 18 applicants and 8 participants.
-For 2016, to include more participants, we split into two programs, a Junior Program for Middle School Students and a Teen Program for High School Students.
+In 2016, our Summer Youth Leadership Program included a Junior Program for Middle School Students and a Teen Program for High School Students.
 We received 39 applications for our summer programs in 2016 and accepted 11 new Junior Leaders and 10 new Teen Leaders.
-Our past teen leaders helped present an info session, facilitate the group interview, and lead trainings for new participants.
+Our past teen leaders helped present at an information session, facilitate the group interview, and lead trainings for new participants.

 Eleven Middle School students from all over Austin developed leadership skills by participating in: *Team Service Day *Orientation & Training (1 day) *Co-leading 6 or more service activities *Extension Project Over the summer, 79 LHH activities were co-led by Junior Leaders.
-They also helped with service fairs, Whole Foods Kids Club, and volunteered behind the scenes.
-These kids volunteered a total of 328.5 hours over the summer and 5 received the Presidential Service Award!
+They also helped with service fairs, the Whole Foods Kids Club, and volunteered behind the scenes.
+These kids volunteered a total of 328.5 hours over the summer and five of them received the Presidential Service Award!

 SUMMER 2016 SNAPSHOT